 Foursquare is a great way to let friends know what we're up to, or check reviews of a local restaurant.
 With the popularity of Foursquare, and the numerous 'check-ins' by users, it has a pretty good idea of what people are doing at different times of the day.
 Recently, Foursquare decided to use the data users give them to visualize how we move about in some major cities.
 They took check-in data over the period of a year, and plotted it over a map, updating it by hour of day.
 The result is quite fascinating, especially if you live in one of these cities.

 If you have been following us over the years, you know that the we allow ourselves a little nostalgia on our birthday.
-At the breakneck speed the tech world operates at, it in fact is the only time we get to look back and reminisce the year gone by and all the things that happened… Read the rest of this entry »
+At the breakneck speed the tech world operates at, it in fact is the only time we get to look back and reminisce the year gone by and all the things that happened… Read More »

 We've spent the past few weeks discussing predictive analytics in much detail.
 We started with an overview of predictive analytics, then took a tour of various companies doing outstanding work in predictive analytics today, and finally reviewed the awesome dashboards of Recorded Future and Sift Science.
 In this final post, we look at some common, yet relatively unnoticed applications of predictive analytics in our daily life.